In this article, we look at the 12 best analog mixers for your home studio on any budget.

 Another notable feature is the multiple EQs found at each channel and in the output of the Tascam Model 24.
 That gives you a lot of control over the sound of your tracks.
 You can fine-tune the sound to get it just the way you want it.

 The main disadvantage of the Tascam Model 24 is that it can get very pricey compared to other mixers that have plenty of inputs.
 You can get portable analog mixers for a fraction of the price but at the expense of fewer inputs.

-Likewise, the Tascam Model 24 is big and recommended to get a road case if you plant to take it to gigs.
+Likewise, the Tascam Model 24 is big, and recommended to get a road case if you plan to take it to gigs.
 However, considering that you don’t need to bring a computer with you to record, the size can still be bearable.